UFT: Unifying Fine-Tuning of SFT and RLHF/DPO/UNA through a Generalized Implicit Reward Function: Introduction

 Drawing inspiration from UNA’s effectiveness in handling score-based feedback, we propose extending UNA to also fulfill the goals of SFT.
 By converting SFT data into a format compatible with alignment training, we enable the use of a unified objective and loss function.
 This approach allows for effective fine-tuning of pretrained LLMs while preserving their previously acquired capabilities across tasks.

-The contributions of this paper are listed as follow: \begin{enumerate} \item Prove that both UNA and SFT maximize the likelihood of the response in instruction-tuning data, and UNA outperforms SFT on downstream tasks when fine-tuning on instruction-tuning data. \item UFT that unifies SFT and alignment solves the performance degradation on some tasks elegantly and surpasses the performance of the original sequential application order in downstream tasks. \item UFT builds a unified post-training framework that is parallel to pretraining where the goal lies in generating responses for given prompts, receiving score-based feedback from different labelers and improve its capability on downstream tasks. \end{enumerate}
+The contributions of this paper are listed as follows: \begin{enumerate} \item Prove that both UNA and SFT maximize the likelihood of the response in instruction-tuning data, and UNA outperforms SFT on downstream tasks when fine-tuning on instruction-tuning data. \item UFT that unifies SFT and alignment solves the performance degradation on instruction-following and factuality tasks elegantly and surpasses the performance of the original sequential application order in downstream tasks. \item UFT builds a unified post-training framework that is parallel to pretraining where the goal lies in generating responses for given prompts, receiving score-based feedback from different labelers and improve its capability on downstream tasks. \end{enumerate}